smoyergh/hse-mongo/src/mongo/db/storage/hse/README.md

 MongoDB with HSE adds the following command-line options to `mongod`, which are reflected in `mongod --help`.

-* `--hseStagingPath` is the directory path for the optional staging media class; default is none
+* `--hseStagingPath` is the directory path for the staging media class; default is none
+* `--hsePmemPath` is the directory path for the pmem media class; default is none
 * `--hseCompression` is the compression algorithm applied (`lz4` or `none`); default is `lz4`
 * `--hseCompressionMinBytes` is the min document size in bytes to compress; default is `0`
 * `--hseOptimizeForCollectionCount` optimizes the storage engine for `low` or `high` collection counts; default is `low`